Floorp-Projects/Floorp/dom/docs/Fission.rst

    :width: 320px
    :height: 200px

-How JS Window Actors differ from the Frame Message Manager
+How JSWindowActors differ from the Frame Message Manager
 ``````````````````````````````````````````````````````````

-For Fission, the JS Window Actors replacing framescripts will be structured in pairs.
-A pair of JS Window Actors will be instantiated lazily: one in the parent and one in the child process, and a direct channel of communication between the two will be established.
-The JS Window Actor in the parent must extend the global ``JSWindowActorParent`` class, and the JS Window Actor in the child must extend the global ``JSWindowActorChild`` class.
+For Fission, the JSWindowActors replacing framescripts will be structured in pairs.
+A pair of JSWindowActors will be instantiated lazily: one in the parent and one in the child process, and a direct channel of communication between the two will be established.
+The JSWindowActor in the parent must extend the global ``JSWindowActorParent`` class, and the JSWindowActor in the child must extend the global ``JSWindowActorChild`` class.

-The JS Window Actor mechanism is similar to how `IPC Actors`_ work in the native layer of Firefox:
+The JSWindowActor mechanism is similar to how `IPC Actors`_ work in the native layer of Firefox:

 #.
 Every Actor has one counterpart in another process that they can communicate directly with.
 #.
 Every Actor inherits a common communications API from a parent class.
 #.
 Every Actor has a name that ends in either ``Parent`` or ``Child``.
 #.
 There is no built-in mechanism for subscribing to messages.
-When one JS Window Actor sends a message, the counterpart JS Window Actor on the other side will receive it without needing to explicitly listen for it.
+When one JSWindowActor sends a message, the counterpart JSWindowActor on the other side will receive it without needing to explicitly listen for it.

 Other notable differences between JSWindowActor's and Message Manager / framescripts: